ladekjaer/sensors-client-raspberry-pi-zero-w/README.md

 To prepare the Raspberry Pi for 'sensors-client' first acquire and install the Raspberry Pi OS.
 It is easiest obtainable through https://www.raspberrypi.com/software/.
 By pressing *Ctrl-Shift-X* before writing to the SD Card you will be able to later skip the steps concerning SSH, WiFi and Time Zone.

+Consider the lite version of Raspberry Pi OS, as it does not install the desktop environment.

 ### Enable SSH
 In the `boot` folder on the SD card from with the RPi run, there should be placed an empty file called `ssh` before first boot.
 This will enabled SSH.
 The file will be deleted automatically.